debanjan97/denoising_neuralnets/README.md

 CAE stands for Convolutional Auto-Encoder.
 Type of Noise Introduced: Salt and Pepper
 Intensity of the noise can be changed within the code.

+### denoisingCAE_gaussian.ipynb
+Type of Noise: Gaussian
+Intensity can be changed within the code